Will Trump Finally Turn His Trade Guns on the WTO?

 It’s an international body that negotiates, monitors and mediates trade rules among 164 members including the U.S., China, Russia and the European Union.
 Established in 1994 and based in Geneva, it has a goal of reducing obstacles to international trade.
 It has no authority over its members’ labor rules, antitrust laws, monetary policies or tax rules, so long as such policies do not distort or block trade.

-3. What has Trump said about the WTO?
+3. What has Trump done so far?

 As a candidate, he said the WTO was a “disaster” and threatened to withdraw from the organization.
 In April 2017 Trump ordered a review of all U.S. trade deals, including its participation in the the WTO, to see if any harm national interests and should be revised or terminated.
 Trump has mentioned his distaste for the organization repeatedly, saying the WTO is “unfair” and “bad” to the U.S. in posts on Twitter.
 Robert Lighthizer, Trump’s trade chief, has said that a “slavish dedication” to WTO rules“makes very little sense.”